-If you’re lucky and travelling in a group, I strongly recommend you look no further than AirBnb.
+If you’re lucky and traveling in a group, I strongly recommend you weigh your options with AirBnb.

-Erna’s place has a minimum 8 night policy, so there’s that, but if you’re in a group and planning to slow travel through Iceland for at least a week with your home base in Reykjavik, I most wholeheartedly recommend Erna’s Airbnb listing.
+And if you’re in a group, planning to slow travel through Iceland for at least a week, you can set home base in Reykjavik.

-It costed our group of 5 people 1.086 € for 8 nights, bringing us to an average of 27 €/ person/night!
+It cost our party of five a total of 1.086 € for 8 nights, bringing us to an average of 27 €/ person/night!

-We did the same and I am very happy to say we actually splurged in great food, which we cooked ourselves in the evening (instead of spending time at the restaurants).
+We did the same and I am very happy to say we actually splurged on great food, which we cooked ourselves in the evening, instead of wrecking our budgets at the restaurants.

-The day we arrived we went to Bonus supermarket for grocery shopping, and between the 5 of us, spend an average of 50€ pp for the full week.
+The day we arrived we went straight to Bonus supermarket for grocery shopping, and between the 5 of us, we spend an average of 50€ pp for the whole week.

-Admittedly, the definition of daytime in Iceland in December is quire different from what most of us are used to, as the sun rose at 11.30 and set at 3.30.
+Admittedly, the definition of daytime in Iceland in December is quite different from what most of us are used to, since the sun rose at 11.30 AM and set at 3.30 PM

-Most of the nature attractions will be free of cost, so you can delight yourself with waterfalls, craters, lava fields etc as they are all free.
+Most of the natural attractions will be free of charge so you can delight yourself with waterfalls, craters, lava fields etc as they are all free.
 Here’s a quick glance at your options: